realshafer/RNBO-Plugin/README.md

 cmake --build .
 ```

-# Step 9: Modifying the UI Code to Make the Sliders Functional
+# STEP 9: Modifying the UI Code to Make the Sliders Functional
 To make the sliders functional, we modify `RootComponent.h` and `RootComponent.cpp`.
 When the sliders change, we want to update the parameters of the `AudioProcessor`.
 When we get a parameter change notification from the `AudioProcessor`, we want to update the sliders.

 ## In the header file